CDrummond/music-similarity/README.md

 ```

 This can take about 20hrs to process 25k tracks.
 The process analyses tracks
-with Essentia, analyuses with Musly, adds them to Musly, intialises Musly's
+with Essentia, analyses with Musly, adds them to Musly, initialises Musly's
 'jukebox' style with 1000 random tracks, and extracts certain tags.
 If re-run
-new tracks will be added, and old (non-existant) will be removed.
+new tracks will be added, and old (non-existent) will be removed.
 Pass
 `--keep-old` to keep these old tracks.

 To analyse the Music path stored in the config file, the following shortcut can